Skip to main content

 Making the choice to invest in a new roof is hardly ever a decision that comes easily to homeowners.
 By the time the majority of us recognize that we need a new roof, we’re probably in a pinch to make a decision, and to make it fast.
 When it comes to factors such as storm damage, old age, or harmful mold overgrowth, the pressure is on you to find a contractor and get your roofing project started as soon as possible.

 At RoofCrafters, we know these decisions don’t come easy.
-We’ve been holding homeowners’ hands through this process for nearly 3 decades, and with our knowledge and skill paired with your intuition, we are certain that together, we can bring your roofing vision to life one step at a time.
+We’ve been holding homeowners’ hands through this process for 30 years, and with our knowledge and skill paired with your intuition, we are certain that together, we can bring your roofing vision to life one step at a time.
 Instead of overwhelming you and providing you with a 300-page roofing novel, let’s talk about roofing overlays and roof tear-offs.

 We’ll get that enthralling roofing novel in the works soon enough.
 In the meantime, this article should do.
 You’ll learn what a roof overlay is, what a roof tear-off is, what the key differences between the two are, and which is best for your home.
 Take a deep breath, and rest assured that through your research, you’re well on your way to a new roof.
 Let’s dive in!